Víctor Ernesto González Huerta

 Víctor Ernesto González Huerta (born 20 January 1964) is a Mexican politician affiliated with the Institutional Revolutionary Party (PRI).

+González Huerta is a native of Atlacomulco, State of Mexico.

-In the 2003 mid-terms he was elected to the Chamber of Deputies to represent the State of Mexico's 23rd district during the 59th session of Congress.
+From 1997 to 2000 he was the municipal president of Ixtapan del Oro, State of Mexico, and, in the 2003 mid-terms, he was elected to the Chamber of Deputies to represent the State of Mexico's 23rd district during the 59th session of Congress.